ValentinMarguin/Data_article3/README.md

 The section method in this article describes the numerical models where the data contained in the different folders are generated (i.e., shear stress, fault velocity, etc.)

-"Script_Figure.m" file is a Matlab script to draw Figures in the article.
+"script_Figure.m" file is a Matlab script to draw Figures in the article.